open-edge-platform/orch-ui/library/utils/mocks_new/architecture.md

 ### api/data/ids

-Directory for files (e.g., hosts, regions) that will contain a collection of `id` values of pre-generated entities (usually `resourceId`).
+Directory for files (e.g., hosts, regions) that will export ab object of `id` values of pre-generated entities (usually `resourceId`).

 ### api/data

-Directory for entity files (e.g., hosts, regions) that will contain pre-generated entities.
+Directory for entity files (e.g., hosts, regions) that contain pre-generated mock entities.
+These entities are generated using helper functions from `data.helpers.ts` and exported as named constants.
+Example - `library\utils\mocks_new\admin\data\alert-definitions.ts`

 ### api/handlers